The ultimate 7-day Victorian road trip guide

 With more than enough incredible sights to fill your week (and then some), squeezing all the adventure potential Victoria has into seven days is a tough gig, but it is possible.
 You've just got to know where to go!

-We recently spent a week exploring the region in a Jucy Crib (which we highly recommend), and loved every minute of it.
+We recently spent a week exploring the region in a Jucy Rentals Crib and loved every minute of it.
 We’ve prepared our ultimate seven-day Victorian road trip guide, starting from Melbourne, which will allow you to plan your own unforgettable road trip.